Monad-01/Hydroponics-Project/README.md

 ## Overview

 Welcome to the Smart Hydroponic Monitoring System repository!
-This cutting-edge project utilizes software and hardware integration to provide real-time insights into hydroponic environments, ensuring optimal conditions for plant growth.
+This project utilizes software and hardware integration to provide real-time insights into hydroponic environments, ensuring optimal conditions for plant growth.

 ## Features